Uresha Ravihari

-Uresha Ravihari Wickremasinghe, (born 26 June 1982; as උරේෂා රවිහාරී [Sinhala]), is a Sri Lankan songstress.
+Uresha Ravihari Wickremasinghe, (born 26 June 1982; as උරේෂා රවිහාරී [Sinhala]), is a Sri Lankan singer.
 Considered one of the leading female playback singers in Sri Lankan Sinhala cinema, Ravihari has won numerous awards at local film and television festivals including Sarasaviya Awards for Best Vocalist in three consecutive years.

 Personal life

-She was born on 26 June 1982 in Nugegoda.
+Uresha Ravihari was born on 26 June 1982 in Nugegoda.
 Her father Dharmasri Wickremasinghe is a renowned announcer at Sri Lanka Broadcasting Corporation (SLBC).
 Her mother is Chandra Wickremasinghe.
 Ravihari has one brother, Navod who is two years younger.
-She completed education from Samudradevi Balika Vidyalaya, Nugegoda and then at St. Paul's Girls School, Milagiriya.
-She was also clever at music as well as dancing.
+She completed education from Samudradevi Balika Vidyalaya, Nugegoda, and then at St. Paul's Girls School, Milagiriya.
+She had talents for music as well as dancing.

 She is married to Ruchira Nadeera, who is a doctor at Panadura Hospital.
 Wedding was celebrated in January 2012 at Galle Face Hotel.
 The couple has one son, Sasen Pravivek.